 Most Valuable American Girl Dolls Ever

 What is the Girl of the Year?

 Have you ever heard the term “Girl of the Year”?
 For American Girl, this label is applied to a limited edition doll chosen each year.
 The dolls are only available for a limited time, making them more rare.
 Once they are out of stock of the Girl of the Year, that is all that will be sold for that year.
 The concept was introduced in 2001 by their first Girl of the Year, Lindsey Bergman.
-As time passes, the dolls that have been Girls of the Year will become more most valuable American Girl dolls ever.
+As time passes, the dolls that have been Girls of the Year will become some of the most valuable American Girl dolls ever.

-Which American Girl doll is most popular?
+Which American Girl Doll is Most Popular?

 The most popular American Girl doll is Samantha because she was an orphan, and people felt it was much more relatable than the others.
 She is one of the historical dolls, but people felt her story could relate to many children who lost their parents at a young age and were sent to live with a relative or be put in the system.
+Samantha is still available for purchase today through American Girl, but her original form is worth a lot more.

-Why is American Girl so expensive?
+Why is American Girl so Expensive?

 American Girl dolls are so expensive because they are very high-quality dolls.
 They are also customizable.
 You can create a doll to look like you or someone you know, from the face shape to the hair color you want.
 The hair quality is extremely high to give that realistic look.
 The company hopes to provide you with a doll that is realistic and special to you.

-Where can I buy American Girl dolls?
+Where Can I Buy American Girl Dolls?

 If you want to buy an American Girl doll for someone in your life, you can do so on the American Girl Site.
 Or, if you want to make a day of it, you can visit your local American Girl store in your area.
-They have them across the United States although the most popular location is the store in New York City.
+They have them across the United States, although the most popular location is the store in New York City.

+Most Valuable American Girl Dolls Ever